Retired Navy vet charged with kidnapping Ashanti Billie

 NORFOLK, Va.
-(WVEC) -- A retired Navy veteran has been arrested in connection with the murder of Ashanti Bille.
+(WVEC) -- A retired Navy veteran has been arrested in connection with the disappearance and murder of Ashanti Billie.

+The Department of Justice said Wednesday that 45-year-old Eric Brian Brown was in custody, charged with Kidnapping.

+13News Now was outside the Norfolk Federal Courthouse when Brown arrived for his first court appearance.

-A surveillance camera at Naval Amphibious Base Little Creek recorded the 19-year-old's Mini Cooper leaving the base early on the morning of September 18.
-Nearly two weeks later, people in Charlotte, North Carolina found her body near a church.
+A surveillance camera at Naval Amphibious Base Little Creek recorded the 19-year-old Billie's Mini Cooper leaving the base early on the morning of September 18.
+Nearly two weeks later, her body was found near a church in Charlotte, North Carolina.

-According to court documents, Brown worked as a day laborer and had worked on the construction of the Blimpie's where Billi was employed.
+According to court documents, Brown worked as a day laborer and had worked on the construction of the Blimpie's deli where Billie was employed.

 Brown, a 21-year veteran, is homeless and reportedly lived at random facilities and buildings on and off the naval bases.
 He was frequently seen visiting the Blimpie's.

+Witnesses reported seeing Brown attempting to flirt with Billie on several occasions, and one witness recalled hearing a conversation where Brown made a crude sexual comment directly to Billie.

-13News Now obtained video -- personal surveillance video -- taken shortly after Billie's car left Little Creek.
+13News Now obtained personal surveillance video taken shortly after Billie's car left Little Creek.
 The video shows her Mini Cooper and a man getting out of it, tossing something into a dumpster.
-It's the same dumpster from which investigators recovered Billie's cell phone.
+It's the same dumpster from which investigators later recovered Billie's cell phone.

+After 13News Now released the video, one of the construction workers who helped build the Blimpie's contacted the FBI, saying that he recognized the man in the video as Eric Brown.
+He stated he recognized Brown from the way the person in the video walked and also stated he believed the clothes the person was wearing were clothes he had previously given to Brown.

+On September 29, Billie's body was found in a wooded area behind a church in Charlotte, North Carolina.
+It was approximately 300 yards from Brown's childhood home.

 Kimberly Wimbish, a spokeswoman for Billie's family, posted a couple of items on Facebook Wednesday including one that said: "Thank you God Justice 4 Ashanti."

-Following the announcement of Brown's arrest, Billi's family issued the following statement:
+Following the announcement of Brown's arrest, Billie's family issued the following statement:

 The entire Billie family would like to extend their deepest thanks and gratitude to the FBI, Virginia Beach and Norfolk Police Departments, and NCIS for their attention and investigations regarding their daughter, Ashanti Billie.
 Additionally they would like to extend their heartfelt thanks to all that helped and came forward with tips.
 At the current time the family needs time to process the information but will be making a public statement soon.
 Thank you."